 Norris Trailhead to Jackass Lakes is a 5.3 mile heavily trafficked out and back trail located near Oakhurst, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, fishing, and fly fishing and is accessible from June until October.
+The trail is primarily used for hiking, camping, fishing, and fly fishing and is best used from June until October.
 Dogs are also able to use this trail.

 Short a little steep, but overall fairly easy.
 Well marked and maintained trail, except the last quarter or half mile is on bald face mountain.
 Beautiful lakes to explore all around (make it to Burro Lk, so pretty).
 Great fishing.
 Can hike to and from Madera Peak from Lower Jackass Lk in a day.

 Arriving at Jackass Lakes was so rewarding.
 It had such a beautiful serenity after traipsing through the forest.
 The first part of the trail was easily marked, but it wasn't the most obvious spotting the creek bend you had to make a first left at - that if you didn't would take you to another trail.
 Beyond this point, the trail was helpfully marked with a combination of twig arrows on the ground and two stacked rocks (we contributed to a few on the return to help other novices like ourselves and felt like forest elves).
 When we arrived at the first little lake, we had thought it was Jackass but too small, then recalled the map and realised it was a pond-like distraction just a touch too early, so we continued on.
 Arriving at the bare rock face was confusing, the path upwards was a bit of guesswork because there wasn't one necessarily but the view from the top was amazing.
 We eventually heard water and ventured forward to find the lake beyond some trees.
 It felt like such a discovery and it was simply beautiful.
 Definitely a moderate hike for a newbie like me - my heart rate maintained a good cardio rate and at times soared during the long stretches of gradual uphill.
 So worth it.